LudwigStumpp/twitter-toxicity/README.md

 Currently only supports Chrome browser.
 If I find some time, I will make it work on Firefox as well.

 ## 3. How to use
 Currently the plugin has not yet been published to the Chrome extension store.
-Therefore, you need to build it on your own.
+Therefore, you need to add it to your Chrome browser on your own.
 These are the required steps:

 1. Download the `dist.zip` folder in the latest release and unpack.
 2. Open your local extensions page of your Chrome browser.
 In the top left corner click on `Load unpacked` and select the `dist` directory.